simonArchipoff/qtg/README.md

 what you need :
 * A soundcard with a sample rate of 96000Hz minimum
-* A microphone with a reasonably good with ultrasound (any electret should do)
+* A microphone reasonably good with ultrasound (any electret should do)
 * A very good system clock (the result cannot be better than your computer's clock), NTP is highly recommanded

 ![screenshot](doc/casio_a168_qtg.png)

+/!\ Most modern quartz watch uses an inhibition system, their quartz run too fast on purpose and a factory configured circuit drop the proper amount of cycle to compensate.
+This software is better suitted for old-school adjustable quartz watches.
 I suspect this software might work for other "weird" watches : tuning fork, Seiko's spring drive (by listening to its train gear if the quartz dont work), weird frequency quartz watches (as long as it's under the soundcard's nyquist frequency).

 ## How does it work